Skip to main content

 }

-Routes are available at http://127.0.0.1:2066/api/my-plugin/status.
+Routes are mounted at /api/my-plugin/status — use STRATOS_APP_BASE from the SDK to build the full URL.
 Use TanStack Query in your UI module to fetch from these endpoints.

 Registering Express Routes